shifterbit/fraymakers-api-docs/docs/hscript/EventListeners.md

 # Primer on Event Listeners
-So here's thee types for adding and removing event listener:
+So here's the types for adding and removing event listener:
 ## Breakdown on function type
 ```haxe
 addEventListener(type:Int, func:Listener, options?: {persistent: Bool})
 removeEventListener(type:Int, func:Listener)
 ```

-Let's breakdown what they mean, starting with adding:
+Let us breakdown what they mean, starting with adding:
 - `type`: The type of event listener, one of the constants from the event classes listed above
-- `func`: A function that takes an event class as an argument, this should correspond to the type, so if you have say, a `GameObjectEvent.HIT_DEALT`, then your function should look like:
+- `func`: A function that takes an event class as an argument, this should correspond to the type, so if you have a `GameObjectEvent.HIT_DEALT`, then your function should look like:
   ```haxe
   function foo(event:GameObjectEvent) {
     Engine.log("Hey guys");